Salesforce vs Zoho CRM for Small Business 2026: Which One Actually Makes Sense?

 |---|---|

-| Excellent price-to-feature ratio | UI can feel inconsistent across modules |
+| Great features for the price | UI can be inconsistent across modules |

-| Free plan for up to 3 users | Support quality is variable |
+| Free plan for up to 3 users | Support quality is hit-or-miss |

-| Built-in multichannel communication | Smaller third-party integration marketplace |
+| Multichannel communication built in | Smaller third-party integration library |

-| Zia AI included at much lower price points | Can feel overwhelming within the broader Zoho ecosystem |
+| Zia AI at much lower cost | Can feel like drinking from a fire hose within the Zoho ecosystem |

-| Canvas view for no-code UI customization | Some advanced features still have a learning curve |
+| Canvas view for no-code customization | Some advanced features need time to learn |

 Who Should Choose Salesforce?

-Salesforce makes sense for your small business if:
+Salesforce makes sense for your business if:

 Who Should Choose Zoho CRM?

-Zoho CRM is the smarter pick if:
+Zoho CRM is the smarter choice if:

 The Verdict